Last reviewed 13 July 2020

 Scheduling goods deliveries away from rush hours and loading and unloading where possible without involving the driver.

-Providing sufficient quantities of hand sanitiser / wipes within vehicles to enable workers to clean hands after each delivery / drop-off.
+Providing sufficient quantities of hand sanitiser/wipes within vehicles to enable workers to clean hands after each delivery.

 Setting clear use and cleaning guidance for showers, lockers and changing rooms.